 The First World War was a period of tension between these two regions.
 Various incidents were the direct cause (e.g. the appointment by the parliament of the German-speaking general Ulrich Wille (1848-1925) and espionage affairs).

-However, the General Strike of November 1918, born of discontent, poverty and impressed by the revolutions in other countries, brought reconciliation to the French and German-speaking elites.
-French-speaking soldiers from canton Vaud, for example, were deployed in German-speaking Grenchen (canton Solothurn) to break the strike.
+French-speaking soldiers from canton de Vaud were deployed in German-speaking Grenchen (canton Solothurn) to break the strike.
 As a token of gratitude, the town gave des amis Vaudois a generous bonus.

 However, the Röstigraben had not yet disappeared.
 That became clear when Switzerland joined the League of Nations in 1920.
 The German-speaking cantons and citizens were much less enthusiastic than the citizens and cantons in the Romandie.